julp/shall/README.md

 # Credits

-* Largely inspired on pygments
+* Largely inspired on pygments (themes, terminal formatter: conversion 24-bit color => 256)
 * PHP lexer: PHP developpers
 * PostgreSQL lexer: PostgreSQL developpers

-# Current limitations
+# Current limitations/Known issues

+* re2c: -b option generates broken lexers?
 * input/output strings have to be UTF-8 encoded
-* for the terminal formatter and/or shall binary, current locale have to be in UTF-8 as well
-* -b option of re2c generates broken lexers?
+* formatters: there are leaking (for now) if a same formatter is used to highlight more than one source
+* themes: style hashing (recognize that 2 styles are the same) requires a 64-bit system (results may be wrong on 32-bit system)